Sputnik V Vaccine Description

-The Sputnik V (Gam-COVID-Vac) vaccine intends to reduce the time taken for the actual development of immunity to SARS-CoV-2, the virus behind the COVID-19 pandemic.
+The Sputnik V (Gam-COVID-Vac) vaccine reduces the time taken for the actual development of immunity to SARS-CoV-2, the virus behind the COVID-19 pandemic.

 In May 2020, a state institute, the Gamaleya National Research Centre of Epidemiology and Microbiology, announced that it had developed the vaccine, which does not have any side effects.
-The first vaccination leads to humoral cellular immunity, and once a second vaccine is administered, a key feature of this vaccine kicks in—memory cells are formed.
+The first vaccination leads to humoral cellular immunity, and once a second vaccination is administered, memory cells are formed.

-The Sputnik V vaccine was developed by the same government labs that developed what is claimed as "effective against the Ebola virus, as well as a vaccine against the MERS virus.”
+The Sputnik V vaccine was developed by the same government labs that created what is claimed as "effective against the Ebola virus, as well as a vaccine against the MERS virus.”

-On August 1, 2020, the Russian Health Minister Mikhail Murashko told reporters the 'clinical trial had been declared completed.'
+On August 1, 2020, the Russian Health Minister Mikhail Murashko told reporters the 'clinical trial had been declared completed' and was then registered.

 The Russian Direct Investment Fund (RDIF) was announced on August 20, 2020.
 The Sputnik V coronavirus vaccine candidate will be tested on 40,000 volunteers in more than 45 medical centers to confirm clinical efficacy post-approval studies.